assimilatereality/assimilatereality.github.io/_posts/2025-04-17-reality-vs-fitness-perception.md

 	•	Playbooks for common scenarios
 	•	Training focused on recognition and response patterns

-In our next post, we'll explore how automation and generic mitigations reveal the interplay between these philosophical approaches, and how the concept of antifragility might transcend this fundamental dichotomy altogether.
+In my next post, we'll explore how automation and generic mitigations reveal the interplay between these philosophical approaches, and how the concept of antifragility might transcend this fundamental dichotomy altogether.

 What's your approach?
 Do you find yourself leaning more toward reality perception or fitness perception in your own troubleshooting and system design work?